expo/expo/docs/versions/v21.0.0/sdk/imagepicker.md

 ### `Expo.ImagePicker.launchCameraAsync(options)`

 Display the system UI for taking a photo with the camera.
+Requires `Permissions.CAMERA` along with `Permissions.CAMERA_ROLL`.

 #### Arguments